 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X70 comes out slightly ahead of the X-E3 (6 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X70 comes out slightly ahead of the X-E3 (6 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X70 or the X-E3.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X70 or the X-E3 handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why hands-on reviews by experts are important.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.